Ten practical tips to remember on the day of your law interview

 - Dress smartly – unless you are specifically told otherwise, it’s wise to wear a suit.

 - Always make sure you have planned your journey and know exactly what's required of you on the day.
-‘Give yourself enough time to get to the interview or assessment centre and make sure you’re familiar with the route,’ advises Ellinor Davey, graduate resourcing officer at RPC.
+‘Give yourself enough time to get to the interview or assessment centre and make sure you’re familiar with the route,’ advises Ellinor Davey, people and projects manager at RPC.
 ‘Have a healthy breakfast or lunch before you arrive so you have lots of energy.’

 - Greet everyone with a firm, but not bone-crunching, handshake and make good eye contact.
 ‘Not having a firm handshake won’t lose you the job, but little things add up to how you’re perceived,’ advises Katie Makey, graduate recruitment officer at Shearman & Sterling.
 Equally, leave people with a lasting, positive impression by shaking hands at the end of the interview.